sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

 Execute query for months
 ------------------------

-It execute query for months using query by SQL Node.
+It execute query for grouping and selecting required fields calculate sum of counts by SQL Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^